IslandViewPTA/islandview-pta-site/site/content/event/fun-times-in-a-happy-place.md

 ---
 title: Fun times in a happy place.
 date: 2017-06-30T15:26:06-07:00
-description: 'This is the introduction text, the ''description''.'
+description: 'This is the introduction text, the description.'
 location: '6300 Sunset Ave, Anacortes, WA 98221'
 image: /img/20130827_114908.jpg
 start: 2017-06-30T15:26:06-07:00